williamngan/react-pts-canvas-examples/README.md

 [Pts](https://github.com/williamngan/pts) is a typescript/javascript library for visualization and creative-coding.
 Get started at [ptsjs.org](https://ptsjs.org).

-This repo provides two examples of using Pts in React components:
+This repo provides an example of using Pts in React via [PtsCanvas](https://www.npmjs.com/package/react-pts-canvas) component.
-1. with `create-react-app`
-2. with `neutrino.js`.

 Let's take a look at [the demo](https://williamngan.github.io/pts-react-example/build/) first before we start.